St. Catharines: Religion

 In 2021, 58.3% of residents were Christians, down from 71.8% in 2011.
 25.8% of residents were Catholic, 17.8% were Protestant, 9.4% were Christians of unspecified denomination, 1.3% were Christian Orthodox, and 3.9 were other Christian/Christian related traditions.
 35.9% of the population had were irreligious or secular, up from 24.5% in 2011.
 All other religions/spiritual traditions made up 5.8% of the population.
 The largest non-Christian religions were Islam (3.4%), Buddhism (0.6%), and Hinduism (0.6%).

 Economy

 Tourism was considered to be an influential factor in Conference Board of Canada's projected GDP growth for St. Catharines.
-The city is approximately 20 km from the U.S.–Canada border.
-Its economy is affected by the millions of tonnes of cargo shipped through the Welland Canal, with the locks for the canal being considered a tourist attraction by itself.
+Its economy is affected by the millions of tonnes of cargo shipped through the Welland Canal, as well as 140 industrial buildings based in the city.
+In 2023, waste management company Ssonix Products had an explosion that killed an employee.
+A year later, firefighters began an audit of hazardous materials contained in the city's buildings.

 St. Catharines was the location of a transmission plant for General Motors.
 The 20 hectare property where the factory once operated is now classified as a contaminated brownfield.
+In 2025, the Information and Privacy Commissioner of Ontario ordered the city to release reports regarding the extent of the environmental contamination on the site.
+Lead, trichloroethylene, benzene, and polychlorinated biphenyls were present beyond safe limits.
+The city previously refused freedom of information requests by residents due to concerns that the report could harm General Motor's reputation.